Mono-eyeddev/Mono-eyeddev/README.md

 ### 🎯 Fun Fact:
-> “Be a better version of yourself daily, Do not compare yourself to other(IMPROVE)” "If it works do not touch it"
+> “Be a better version of yourself daily, Do not compare yourself to other(IMPROVE)”
+>"If it works do not touch it"
+>"Always learning, always debugging — sometimes both at once"